Do You Get a 1099 for Crypto? Complete Guide for 2026

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →The IRS created Form 1099-DA specifically for digital assets.
-Starting 2025, US-regulated exchanges must send 1099-DA to every customer who sold or exchanged crypto.
-The form reports gross proceeds – and increasingly, cost basis.
+Start for free →The IRS built Form 1099-DA specifically for digital assets.
+Starting with the 2025 tax year, US-regulated exchanges must send a 1099-DA to every customer who sold or exchanged crypto during the year.
+It reports gross proceeds and — for more recent transactions — cost basis too.

 Which Exchanges Send 1099-DA?